AlexeyFerum/Mobile-ATM-with-the-use-of-cards-/README.md

-# All docs are in the "Docs folder"
+# All docs are in the "Docs" folder

 # Mobile ATM with the use of "cards"